 III.Section 2.
 Slate of Nominees.
 Each spring, after the membership of the incoming University Senate has been determined, the outgoing Subcommittee on Nominations shall propose a slate of nominees for standing committees and permanent sub-committees for the following academic year.
 This work shall be completed no later than April 7.
 At its organizational meeting in the spring, the incoming University Senate shall elect the committee members.
 After the nominations of the Subcommittee on Nominations have been placed on the ballot, additional nominations may be made from the floor.
-The majority of members serving on standing committees must be senators.
+The majority of members serving on standing committees must be university senators.
 The incoming committee members shall begin their term of service with the call to order of the spring organizational meeting of the committee and shall end when their successor assumes office.

+III.Section3.
+Announce Results.
+Within ten (10) calendar days of the adjournment of the spring organizational meeting of the University Senate, the Presiding Officer of the University Senate shall make an email announcement to the university community providing the results of elections <elected faculty senators for academic units (II.Section2.A.3) and for at-large (II.Section2.A.4)>, selections <selected staff senators (II.Section1.A.3) and selected student senators (II.Section1.A.4)>, and appointments <Presidential Appointees (II.Section1.A.5)>.
+At the discretion of the Presiding Officer, continuing members of the University Senate may also be included in this email announcement.

 Article IV.
 Committee Organization

 IV.Section 1.
 Committee Business.
 The regular operations of the University Senate shall follow a committee review procedure.
 The University Senate by a two-thirds majority vote may suspend committee review of a specific matter and act as a committee of the whole.
 In all other cases, the University Senate shall submit all matters of substance for study, recommendations, and/or action by a committee prior to definitive action being taken by the University Senate.
-Standing committee business may be initiated by any member of the committee, by the Executive Committee of the University Senate, by the University President, or by a written request to the Executive Committee signed by at least three Senators.IV.Section 2.
+Standing committee business may be initiated by any member of the committee, by the Executive Committee, by the University President, by the Chief Academic Officer, or by a written request to the Executive Committee signed by at least three Senators.

+IV.Section1.A Committee Recommendations.
+Committee members shall vote on each proposal submitted to the committee.
+In cases where the vote is divided, the number of votes for and against the proposal shall be recorded in the committee’s meeting minutes.
+Recommendations for or against the proposal shall be brought before the University Senate either as a formal motion or as an item on the consent agenda.
+All recommendations by a committee, for or against a proposal, shall receive disposition by the University Senate and this disposition along with a summary of any preceding deliberation shall be recorded in the University Senate minutes.

+IV.Section 2.
 Annual Reports.
 The committees listed in V.Section2.A.1 shall constitute the standing committees of the University Senate.
 Each standing committee and the Executive Committee shall present a comprehensive, written, annual report in an appropriate format to the Executive Committee.
 This report shall include a summary of the major items considered by the committee during the academic year and the disposition of each.
-The Executive Committee shall set a due date and the format of these reports in consultation with the standing committee chairs and these reports shall be posted with the minutes of the last University Senate meeting of the academic year.
+The Executive Committee shall set a due date and a template for these reports in consultation with the standing committee chairs and these reports shall be posted with the minutes of the last University Senate meeting of the academic year.

 IV.Section 3.
-Standing Committee Officers Elections and Document Transfer
+Standing Committee Officers Elections and Document Transfer.